-Summary This Cession and Pledge of Goods Agreement may be used where a debt is owed or may in the future be owed by a person, and additional security is required.
-By signing this Cession and Pledge of Goods, the debtor agrees to transfer to the creditor the right to the goods being ceded or pledged should the debtor default.
+Summary A Cession & Pledge of Goods Agreement Template South Africa [Microsoft Word Doc] may be used where a debt is owed or may in the future be owed by a person, and additional security is required.
+By signing a Cession Agreement, the debtor agrees to transfer to the creditor the right to the goods being ceded or pledged should the debtor default.
 The ceded goods may include, for example, shares, insurance policies, or an investment account.

-Why do I need a Cession & Pledge of Goods?
+Why do I need a Cession of Goods?
 A Cession & Pledge of Goods contract affords you as the creditor additional security.
-In the event that the debtor defaults in payment, you may use this Cession and Pledge of Goods to claim the goods that the debtor has ceded / pledged in terms of this agreement.
-A Cession & Pledge of Goods agreement is often used as an additional security requirement when a customer applies for a credit facility, before any goods or services are delivered.
+If the debtor defaults in payment, you may use an agreement of cession to claim the goods that the debtor has ceded / pledged.
+A contract for the Cession & Pledge of Goods is often used as an additional security requirement when a customer applies for a credit facility, before any goods or services are delivered.
 It can also be used to obtain additional security before lending someone money or goods and equipment.

 Also view: Cession of Book Debts

-What type of business should use a Cession and Pledge of Goods Agreement?
-If your business has debtors that owe money, or there is a high likelihood that they will in the future owe money, then this Cession and Pledge of Goods may be considered to reduce your risk in the debtor defaulting.
+What type of business should use contracts of cession?
+If your business has debtors that owe money, or there is a high likelihood that they will in the future owe money, then a Cession and Pledge may be considered to reduce your risk should the debtor default.

-What does the Contract of Cession & Pledge of Goods look like?
+What does the contract look like?
 The Cession contract template can be printed onto two pages.

-What do you need to do to use the Cession & Pledge of Goods?
+What do you need to do to use the Cession?

 - Read the template cession agreement document to ensure that it suits your requirements.
 Make changes as required.